 How to import photos from iPhone using Apple iCloud Library

 Setting up iCloud is easy, just sign in with your Apple ID in System Preferences and then use the same Apple ID on another device.
-After that you can transfer photos from iPhone to Mac using the iCloud Photo Library.
+After that, you can transfer photos from iPhone to Mac using the iCloud Photo Library.
 Start with your phone:

-Go to Settings ➙ Photos
+- Go to Settings > Photos

-Next, sync your Mac:
+Next, turn on iCloud sync on your Mac:

 The media from your Apple Photos app will now be transferred to your Mac.
 Additionally, the process will import photos from iPhone to Mac automatically in the future.